 Nutrition plays a very important role in the health and wellness of the human body.
 We all need protein, fat, carbohydrates, fiber, vitamins, and minerals to give our bodies the proper energy for our active, healthy lifestyles.
-Maintaining a well-balanced diet is crucial to ensuring you are getting the nutritional benefits you need to allow your body to perform efficiently.
+At Acacia Creek, a Masterpiece Living Certified Center for Successful Aging, and retirement community, we know that maintaining a well-balanced diet is crucial to ensuring you are getting the nutritional benefits you need to allow your body to perform efficiently.
 Here is how each type of nutrient is important.

 Remember: Successful aging begins with a nutrient-rich diet.
 Talk to your doctor or other health professional to help build a diet plan that meets your nutritional needs.